Grothendieck's pairing on Neron component groups: Galois descent from the semistable case: Local fields with ind-rational base

 For cohomology of degree $\ge 1$, recall from \cite[Prop.\ 2.2.1]{Beg81} that there is an exact sequence $0 \to N \to G \to H \to 0$ of group schemes over $\Order_{K}$ with $G, H$ smooth affine with connected fibers (more specifically, $G$ is the Weil restriction of $\Gm$ from the Cartier dual $N^{\CDual}$ to $\Spec \Order_{K}$ and $N \into G$ is the natural embedding).
 The long exact sequence shows that $\alg{H}^{n}(\Order_{K}, N) = 0$ for $n \ge 2$ and yields an exact sequence

 (in $\Ab(k^{\ind\rat}_{\et})$ a priori).
 The first three terms are P-acyclic.
 Hence so is the fourth.
 Therefore the sequence is exact also in $\Ab(k^{\ind\rat}_{\pro\et})$.
 Since the first term is finite and the second and third terms are connected proalgebraic, the fourth term is connected proalgebraic.
-Since $\alg{H}^{1}(\Order_{K}, N)$ is killed by the order of $N$, its semi-abelian part is zero.
-Hence $\alg{H}^{1}(\Order_{K}, N)$ is pro-unipotent. \end{proof}
+Since $\alg{H}^{1}(\Order_{K}, N)$ is killed by the order of $N$, it does not have semi-abelian part.
+Hence $\alg{H}^{1}(\Order_{K}, N)$ is pro-unipotent.
+Therefore $R \alg{\Gamma}(\Order_{K}, N)$ is Serre reflexive by \eqref{prop: Serre duality} \eqref{ass: Serre duality for unip and etale}. \end{proof}